Shipbuilding: Industrial Revolution

 During World War II, the need for cargo ships was so great that construction time for Liberty ships went from initially eight months or longer, down to weeks or even days.
 They employed production line and prefabrication techniques such as those used in shipyards today.
 The total number of dry-cargo ships built in the United States in a 15-year period just before the war was a grand total of two.
-During the war, thousands of Liberty ships and Victory ships were built, many of them in shipyards that didn't exist before the war.
+During the war, thousands of Liberty ships and Victory ships were built, many of them in shipyards that did not exist before the war.
 And, they were built by a workforce consisting largely of women and other inexperienced workers who had never seen a ship before (or even the ocean).

 Worldwide shipbuilding industry

 After World War II, shipbuilding (which encompasses the shipyards, the marine equipment manufacturers, and many related service and knowledge providers) grew as an important and strategic industry in a number of countries around the world.
 This importance stems from: